k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-CHAP Secret for iSCSI target and initiator authentication
+secretRef is the CHAP Secret for iSCSI target and initiator authentication

 <table>
     <thead>